Key Takeaways

 - For an external walkthrough, consider using a mixed-method approach, such as a survey or interview to add depth to observations.

-Conclusion: The benefits of Cognitive Walkthroughs in collaborative work
+Conclusion: The benefits of cognitive walkthroughs in collaborative work

 Sources: